Our track record

 - Carbon ends up stored as biomass.

-- That biomass can be harvested as fertilizer.
+- Biomass can be harvested as fertilizer.

-- About 1.83 kg CO₂ removed per kg of biomass.
+- About 1.83 kg CO₂ removed per kg biomass.

 From freshwater to ocean restoration